Boat Hacking and Gonzo Engineering

 - Blog which is right here, and gets updates at random intervals presenting current projects, adventures, random tales, favorite bits of gizmology, noodlings, and all that other bloggy goodness.

 - Boat Hacking Collection of stand-alone eBooks about single, well-defined projects or techniques.
 These are designed to be much more useful than “Issue #n of something,” and will include schematics, software listings, detailed parts lists, how-to material, and so on.
-A la carte prices will vary (but are included in the Gonzo Subscription).
+A la carte prices will vary.

 Publications are what keep this project going, so I will make sure to keep cranking out amusing nautical geekery as we build the starship Nomadness!